splunk/splunk-platform-automator/README.md

-:white_check_mark: Ansible 2.4.3.0 seems to be stable with Splunkenizer!
+:bangbang: Ansible 2.5.0 seems to have an issue with Splunkenizer!
+I need to investigate.

-:white_check_mark: Ansible 2.4.0.0 is good to go with Splunkenizer!
+:white_check_mark: Ansible 2.4.3.0 is good to go with Splunkenizer.

 :bangbang: Due to the bug [#23609](https://github.com/ansible/ansible/issues/23609) ansible 2.4.2.0 does not work with Splunkenizer!

 :bangbang: Due to the bug [#31755](https://github.com/ansible/ansible/issues/31755) ansible 2.4.1.0 does not work with Splunkenizer!

+:white_check_mark: Ansible 2.4.0.0 is good to go with Splunkenizer.

 ![Splunkenizer Overview](https://github.com/thesplunker/Splunkenizer/blob/master/pic/splunkenizer_overview.png)